Updated as of November 2024

 Percent Change in CO2 Emissions Attributable to Electric Generation

-This information demonstrates that there is little discernable difference between the decrease in CO₂ emissions attributable to electric generation in competitive jurisdictions as compared to monopoly states.
-This is noteworthy because a common argument is that without securitization payments to a vertically-integrated monopoly as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
-However, this graph demonstrates the opposite.
-The market-based forces are slightly more effective at causing generation companies to decrease CO₂ emissions.
+This information demonstrates that there is little discernable difference between the decrease in CO2 emissions attributable to electric generation in competitive jurisdictions as compared to monopoly states.
+This is noteworthy because a common argument is that without securitization payments* to a vertically- integrated monopoly as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
+Additionally, competitive power markets are achieving this level of carbon reduction without providing a guaranteed rate of return on renewable assets, as are afforded to the IOUs in monopoly states.
+This data demonstrates that the market-based forces are equally effective at lowering carbon emissions without resorting to these two characteristics of the monopoly model.

 Percent Change in SO2 Emissions Attributable to Electric Generation

-This information demonstrates that there is little discernable difference between the decrease in SO₂ emissions attributable to electric generation in competitive jurisdictions as compared to monopoly states.
-This is noteworthy because a common argument is that without securitization payments to a vertically-integrated monopoly as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
-However, this graph demonstrates the opposite.
-The market-based forces are slightly more effective at causing generation companies to decrease SO₂ emissions.
+This information demonstrates that there is little discernable difference between the decrease in SO2 emissions attributable to electric generation in competitive jurisdictions as compared to monopoly states.
+This is noteworthy because a common argument is that without securitization payments* to a vertically- integrated monopoly as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
+Additionally, competitive power markets are achieving this level of carbon reduction without providing a guaranteed rate of return on renewable assets, as are afforded to the IOUs in monopoly states.
+This data demonstrates that the market-based forces are equally effective at lowering carbon emissions without resorting to these two characteristics of the monopoly model.

 Percent Change in NOx Emissions Attributable to Electric Generation

-This information demonstrates that there is little discernable difference between the decrease in NOₓ emissions attributable to electric generation in competitive jurisdictions as compared to monopoly states.
-This is noteworthy because a common argument is that without securitization payments to a vertically-integrated monopoly as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
-However, this graph demonstrates the opposite.
-The market-based forces are slightly more effective at causing generation companies to decrease NOₓ emissions.
+This information demonstrates that there is little discernable difference between the decrease in NOx emissions attributable to electric generation in competitive jurisdictions as compared to monopoly states.
+This is noteworthy because a common argument is that without securitization payments* to a vertically- integrated monopoly as an incentive to shutter their carbon-emitting power plants, carbon emission reductions will not happen as rapidly.
+Additionally, competitive power markets are achieving this level of carbon reduction without providing a guaranteed rate of return on renewable assets, as are afforded to the IOUs in monopoly states.
+This data demonstrates that the market-based forces are equally effective at lowering carbon emissions without resorting to these two characteristics of the monopoly model.

 In addition to the three figures from Reductions in Emissions Attributable to Electric Generation updated above, all figures have also been updated and made available here.
 Download all the updated charts from Reductions in Emissions Attributable to Electric Generation.